Melvyn Douglas

-Melvyn Douglas (born Melvyn Edouard Hesselberg, April 5, 1901 – August 4, 1981) was an American actor, whose stage and screen careers spanned from the 1930s until the early 1980s.
-He was one of 24 performers to win the Triple Crown of Acting - winning two Academy Awards (both in the Best Supporting Actor category), a Primetime Emmy Award, and a Tony Award.
+Melvyn Douglas (born Melvyn Edouard Hesselberg, April 5, 1901 – August 4, 1981) was an American actor, whose stage and screen careers spanned from the late 1920s until the early 1980s.
+He was one of 24 performers to win the Triple Crown of Acting – winning two Academy Awards (both in the Best Supporting Actor category), a Primetime Emmy Award, and a Tony Award.

-He came to prominence in 1929 as a suave leading man, perhaps best typified by his performance in the romantic comedy Ninotchka (1939) with Greta Garbo, and appeared in many films during the Golden Age of Hollywood.
+Douglas came to prominence in 1929 as a suave leading man, perhaps best typified by his performance in the romantic comedy Ninotchka (1939) with Greta Garbo, and appeared in many films during the Golden Age of Hollywood.
 Douglas later played mature and fatherly characters, as in his Oscar-winning performances in Hud (1963) and Being There (1979) and his Oscar–nominated performance in I Never Sang for My Father (1970).
 He won a Tony Award for Best Actor in a Play for Gore Vidal's play The Best Man (1960).

 Early life

 Douglas was born in Macon, Georgia, the son of Lena Priscilla (née Shackelford) and Edouard Gregory Hesselberg, a concert pianist and composer.
-His father was a Jewish emigrant from Riga, Latvia, then part of the Russian Empire.
+His father was a Jewish emigrant from Riga, Latvia (at that time part of the Russian Empire).
 His mother, a native of Tennessee, was Protestant and a Mayflower descendant.

-Douglas, in his autobiography, See You at the Movies (1987), wrote that he was unaware of his Jewish background until later in his youth: "I did not learn about the non-Christian part of my heritage until my early teens."
+Douglas, in his autobiography See You at the Movies (1987), wrote that he was unaware of his Jewish background until later in his youth: "I did not learn about the non-Christian part of my heritage until my early teens."
 His parents preferred to hide his Jewish heritage.
-His aunts, on his father's side, told him "the truth" when he was 14.
-He wrote that he "admired them unstintingly"; they in turn, treated him like a son.
+His aunts on his father's side told him "the truth" when he was 14.
+He wrote that he "admired them unstintingly"; they, in turn, treated him like a son.

 Though his father, a prominent concert pianist, taught music at a succession of colleges in the U.S. and Canada, Douglas never graduated from high school.
 He took the surname of his maternal grandmother and became known as Melvyn Douglas.